 The way your WordPress website is going to look is determined by the theme that you use.
 You select a theme, install it, customize and add your content to it to make it a properly functioning website.

 Although installing and customizing a theme is a fairly easy task.
 You can install a theme with just a click of button and customization of a WordPress theme does not require you to have any coding experience.
 But choosing a theme can prove to be a real pain.
 For one, there are hundreds of thousands of them – both free and premium.
 Choosing one of them or going through all of the available options can take more time than you imagine.

 One thing to do before selecting a theme is to make a list of all the features and functionalities that you would need on your website.
 This will help you rule out a few of the possible candidates.
-Now there below is a list of certain features that the theme should have which can help you get the right theme for your website.
+Below is a list of features that a theme should have.
+This list can help you get the right looking and functional theme for your website.

 1 – Go for Simplicity in design

-If you are hunting for a theme, make it a point to not to make the content of the website should not be made complicated with complex design.
+If you are hunting for a theme, make it a point that the content of the website is not complicated with a complex design.
 Keep simplicity to let people understand the way around the content easily.
 Simple design layouts can help improve the usability of a website.
 It makes the navigation of the site for the users get from one point to another in minimum steps.
 The themes should always put content before design.

 Themes should not be using flashy animations.
 They divert the attention of the users from what is necessary.
 Themes with complex layouts may look very intriguing but they can prove to be a poor choice in usability.
 Also, unnecessary use of colors can also be avoided.
 Colors sometimes convey meaning Choose the themes with a color scheme that resonates with your brand.
 Always use colors for a purpose.